Assignment Help

 What Makes a Good Poetry Analysis Thesis?

 A strong thesis for a poem analysis essay does three things.
 It identifies the poem’s central meaning or the specific aspect of meaning you’re arguing about.
 It names the key literary devices or structural choices you’ll use as evidence.
 And it states the relationship between those devices and the meaning — how the devices create, complicate, or reinforce the poem’s argument.
-Bucks County Community College’s literary analysis guide provides this example of a strong thesis: “Gwendolyn Brooks’s 1960 poem ‘The Ballad of Rudolph Reed’ demonstrates how the poet uses the conventional poetic form of the ballad to treat an unconventional and deeply political subject.”
-This thesis is specific (it names the poem, poet, form, and subject), arguable (not all readers would frame it this way), and points to evidence (the ballad form and its relationship to the content).
-Thesis writing strategies in any discipline follow this same logic — precision and arguability are the twin criteria for any strong claim.
+An example of a strong thesis: “Gwendolyn Brooks’s 1960 poem ‘The Ballad of Rudolph Reed’ demonstrates how the poet uses the conventional poetic form of the ballad to treat an unconventional and deeply political subject.”
+This thesis is specific, arguable, and points to evidence.

 Weak vs. Strong Thesis Statements